Biswadeepgiri/Recipe_website/README.md

-Recipe Website made using Node JS and Mongo DB
+Recipe Website made using Node JS and Mongo DB with full CRUD functionality.

+Frontend is made using HTML,CSS, Javascript and Bootstrap

 To start the app just run the command "npm start" in the terminal.